-Securities issued, and the available-for-sale financial assets, are fixed or floating rate products.
+Securities issued, and the treasury financial assets, are fixed or floating rate products.
 Loans and receivables granted to the beneficiary Member States are also fixed or floating-rate products, reflecting perfectly the cost of funding the EFSF incurs in financing these loans.

-As at 31 December 2017, the sensitivity to a general movement in the interest rate yield curve on the available-for-sale portfolio was € -0.5 million in fair-value reserve for a one basis-point parallel increase in rates (2016: € -0.6 million).
+As at 31 December 2018, the sensitivity to a general movement in the interest rate yield curve on the treasury portfolio was €-0.3 million in fair-value reserve for a one basis-point parallel increase in rates (2017: €-0.5 million).
 Investments are all managed under formal guidance that specifies a maximum maturity date for each tranche of credit enhancement.
-Although the stated interest rate risk applies to EFSF equity on an accounting period basis via the available-for-sale rules (refer to Note 9), it is not a risk that is actively managed or mitigated since the programmes concerned have stipulated that bonds should be purchased with proceeds from EFSF issuance and are constrained to certain fixed maturity dates.
+Although the stated interest rate risk applies to EFSF equity on an accounting period basis via the treasury financial assets rules (refer to Note 9), it is not a risk that is actively managed or mitigated since the programmes concerned have stipulated that bonds should be purchased with proceeds from EFSF issuance and are constrained to certain fixed maturity dates.
 Additionally, investment of the periodic coupons from bond holdings and of any cash buffer takes place from time to time.